Generic Name: pegaspargase (peg ah SPAR jase)

 You will be watched closely for at least 1 hour after receiving pegaspargase, to make sure you do not have an allergic reaction to the medication.

 Pegaspargase can lower blood cells that help your blood to clot.
 Your blood will need to be tested often to be sure this medication is not causing harmful effects.
+You may also need liver function tests.

 What happens if I miss a dose?